Mistrymm7/AEC-Design-Technologist/conference/conference-2020.md

 ReThink : ETH AI in AEC Symposium : (Got to know thoughts of aec ai leaders and the models they are working on)

-### AEC TECH by Thornton Tomasetti : (Acceleration learning through Hackthon (ML in GH Idea) and developed good network with AEC Technologists through this conference.
+### AEC TECH by Thornton Tomasetti : (Hackthon experience was next level (ML in GH Idea implementation) and developed good network with AEC Technologists through this conference.

 ACADIA : (Decent ml in aec papers + good workshop options.
 Boosted my creating coding confidence in Processing)